siobyrne/young-dressage-horse-program-analysis/README.md

 | 1140 |   2022 | USEF4      |          2.976 |
 | 1223 |   2023 | USEF4      |          2.904 |

 Four of the six outliers (all scores below 5.94) were due to the horse completing only one half of the competition, and were dropped.
-Linear regression was performed on the rest of the data (Figure 11).
+Linear regression was performed on the rest of the data (Figure 12).

 ![USEF 4 Year Old Division Scatterplot](images/usef4-scatter.png)

-*Figure 11: Scatterplot and linear regression for the USEF 4 Year Old Division Scores*
+*Figure 12: Scatterplot and linear regression for the USEF 4 Year Old Division Scores*

-While the correlation coefficient is weak (0.39), there is a statistically significant *P* value (*P*<.001).

 #### FEI 5 Year Old Scores Analysis
 ![FEI 5 Year Old Division Boxplot](images/fei5-boxplot.png)

-*Figure 12: Box and whisker plot for the FEI 5 Year Old Division Scores*
+*Figure 13: Box and whisker plot for the FEI 5 Year Old Division Scores*

 From the box and whisker plot of all of the scores, I was able to identify the following outliers: